- Are you interested in immigrating to Canada, finding a job, and qualifying for CPA Canada but not sure of what to expect?

 - Identifying my flaws, working on them, and pushing my limits helped me get closer to the finish line.

-- I am very proud of adding those designations to my name and never let failures affect my career.
+- I am very proud of adding those designations to my name and never letting failures affect my career.

 Now It’s Your Turn…